Business Simulations: Everything you need to know (updated)

 The benefits of business simulations are countless, and that’s regardless of whether they are used in secondary education, higher education, or as an internal system in businesses to help develop and challenge employees.

-Here are two of the biggest benefits to learners regardless of their age or learning situation:
+5 benefits to learners regardless of age or learning situation:

 There we have it, all the basic information you need to know before you start a business simulation learning experience of your own.
 If you want to find out more, download our guide, Exploring Business Simulations.